 Many organisations are still on Sitecore 8.x and 9.x, with a few crazy cats hanging out on Sitecore 7.
-With Sitecore 10.1 was release just a few months ago, it’s time for organisations running on versions earlier than 10 to seriously consider upgrading their platform.
+With Sitecore 10.3 released just a few days ago, it’s time for organisations running on versions earlier than 10 to seriously consider upgrading their platform.

 This is the phase that most organisations would align their upgrade cycle with, because no organisation should want to be out of support from a mainstream perspective.

 This is after three years of version release, and it allows organisations to opt not to upgrade.
 Dataweavers would not advise getting into a rhythm of not upgrading, but this phase does still give organisations access to documentation and assistance with production incidents.
 Unfortunately though, anything that's significant around unexpected behaviour is going to cost you.